Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 # Retro Arcade Console
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3RREYq2UIQs?si=D5jkpsL6lmQbcA0u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Summary:
 I chose to make a Retro Arcade Console as my starter project.
-This project makes use of a variety of different components which all work together to provide the time display that you see as an end result.
-The main conceptual understanding of how a digital clock works comes with understanding the time base, which is essentially the internal clock of the digital clock, providing the project with functionality.
-The component that makes this internal clock possible is the crystal oscillator, one of the most important components of a digital clock.
+This project makes use of a variety of different components which all work together so that the user can play five fun games.
+I soldered all the components together on the circuit board and then finally connected the battery wire to the circuit board.
+There are directional butttons, a start button, a stop button, and an on/off button.
+After the user presses one of these buttons, it gets inputed into the sytem and it gets outputed onto the LED screen.

+Components Used:
+Buzzer
+Electric capacitor
+Micro USB
+Power cable
+Self-switch
+Self-switch cap
+Digiron display
+IC chip
+LED dot matrix module
+Button
+Button cap
+PCB
+M3x5mm Screw
+M3x8mm Screw
+Double-pass M3x9 cm Copper column
+Single-head 5+6mm Hexagonal column
+Battery cse
+Acrylic shell

+Challenges Faced
+I did encounter several challenges while making this project.
+For example, on the second day, I had trouble soldering some of the holes in my circuit board.
+I put the score board in, but as I was soldereding, the score board fell out.
+As a result, I had 4 holes that were soldered with nothing in the holes.
+This led to a frustrating hour trying to desolder this.
+Eventually, I managed to get most of the saughter out with saugher wick and I was able to reinsert the score board in.
+After this, I learned to tape the components on the circuit board so that they wouldn't fall out.
+Not only did this make soldering my other components in the circuit board much easier, but it also made soldering a lot faster and efficient.

 # Code